epistemex/transformation-matrix-js/readme.md

     im = m.interpolate( m2, t );   		// t = [0.0, 1.0]
     im = m.interpolateAnim( m2, t );

 The former does a naive interpolation which works fine with translate and scale.
-The latter is better suited when there is for example rotation involved to avoid "flipping" (and is what the browsers are using) utilizing decomposition.
+The latter is better suited when there is rotation involved to avoid "flipping" utilizing decomposition.

 Check if there is any transforms applied: